 Recommendations

+It is recommended to continue to measure the daily average data of Jhimruk Khola.

-For reliability of the adopted monthly flow at proposed intake site of the project, it is recommended for further work prior to the detail design asJhimrukSince, there is no significant trend seen in the considered daily discharge series (2051/52-2079/80), not .
+Since, there is no significant trend seen in the considered daily discharge series (2051/52-2079/80), it is not recommended to opt the detailed analysis of impact of climate change.

 Trend analysis can be performed in the future too.
-If that analysis will show significant trend then the study of the climate change could be performedseriesincorporated runoff ();
+If that analysis will show significant trend then the study of the climate change using climate model such as General Circulation Model (GCM), Regional Climate Model (RCM) could be performed.
+These model uses the available temperature and rainfall series to predict the future temperature and precipitation series using predictor tools.
+Ultimately, the predicted temperature and precipitation is incorporated to obtain runoff (discharge) by using hydrological models such as HEC HMS, NAM, BHV.